Jmion/SVProject/partie6/REPONSE.md

 An environment will have a list of waves* that will be updated, drawn, and deleted.
 We also need to add a method to add a wave.
 And of course not forget to clear the remaining waves from the list at the destruction of the environment.

 ## Q.4.4
 We need to create a method addObstacle.
-Modify the *Environment* delete, draw, methods.
+Modify the *Environment* delete, draw, methods to take the obstacles into account.

 ## Q.4.5
 The neuronalScorpion will have an array of pointers to sensors.
 The sensors will store there relative angle to the scorpion.
 This is not the best idea when we are looking at the architecture of the NeuroanlScorpion and it's sensors.
 Making the assumption that a sensor needs to be attached to an other entity is OK and we will make this compromise.
 This means that a sensor knows is relative angle from the scorpion.